HusseinOmar/sd-wan-dhcp-viewer/README.md

 # Install and Setup

-- Clone the code to local machine.
+- Clone the code to local machine using git or download ZIP and extract

 ```
 git clone https://github.com/HusseinOmar/sd-wan-dhcp-viewer.git